 The 2020-2024 Parking Strategy aims to address traffic management, parking limitations and vehicle emissions.
-Through improved parking practices they aim to reduce pedestrian endangerment, increase shop visits and manage congestion.
-All of which will positively benefit the economy.
-One of the key objectives is to:
+Through improved parking practices they aim to reduce pedestrian endangerment, increase shop visits and manage congestion, linking to the LDP and Sustainable Development & Climate Change Strategy.
+One of the key objectives of the parking strategy is:

-"reinforce business and visitor confidence in available modern parking options whilst also promoting walking, cycling and the use of public transport".
+"Reinforce business and visitor confidence in available modern parking options whilst also promoting walking, cycling and the use of public transport".